Salma-Rhomari/Salma-Rhomari/README.md

-### Computer Science & Networks Engineering Student | AI & Data Science

-I'm a Computer Science & Networks Engineering student with a background in Statistics & Data Science, passionate about Machine Learning, AI and building useful web applications.
+### I'm a Computer Science & Networks Engineering student with a background in Statistics & Data Science, passionate about Machine Learning, AI and building useful web applications.

 ##  About Me

-- 🎓 Computer Engineering Student @ EMSI
+- 🎓 Computer Science & Networks Engineering Student
 -  Bachelor's degree in Statistics & Data Science
 -  Interested in AI & Machine Learning
 -  Background in Data Science & Statistics